bluesky/bluesky/doc/source/multi_run_plans.rst

 This section is a brief tutorial on multi-run plans (introduced in Bluesky v1.6.0).
-A traditional single-run plan contains a set of instructions for performing only one run, which is assigned scan ID and UID.
-When multi-run plan is executed by Run Engine, multiple runs can be performed as part of a single plan.
+A traditional single-run plan contains a set of instructions for performing only one run, which is assigned a scan ID and a UID.
+When a multi-run plan is executed by the Run Engine, multiple runs can be performed as part of a single plan.
 Data from each run can be independently displayed and saved to the database via Databroker.
-The prior versions of Bluesky supported only sequential execution of multiple runs within a plan: building larger plans by creating a sequence of smaller plans and preassembled plans shipped with Bluesky is a standard practice.
-In Bluesky v1.6.0 a number of features was introduced that allow to implement plans with nested runs.
+Prior versions of Bluesky supported only sequential execution of multiple runs within a plan: building larger plans by creating a sequence of smaller plans and preassembled plans shipped with Bluesky is a standard practice.
+In Bluesky v1.6.0 a number of features were introduced to allow plans with nested runs.
 Two runs are considered nested if one 'outer' run is interrupted, another 'inner' run is executed, and then the first run is resumed and completed.
 The number of levels of nesting is not limited by Bluesky.
 Interruptions can be initiated by the plan itself (simply by opening another run before closing currently executed run) or externally (e.g. by triggering a suspender and causing execution of pre- or post-plan).
-This tutorial include brief explanation of the new Bluesky features for supporting of multi-run plans and several examples that demonstrate implementation of the plans that contain sequential, nested and recursive runs.
+This tutorial includes a brief explanation of the new Bluesky features for supporting multi-run plans and several examples that demonstrates the implementation of the plans that contain sequential, nested and recursive runs.

 Definition of a 'Run'